-Yes that’s right… 6am.
-This is the time when the monks receive their morning alms and you can witness the local businesses providing offerings to them.
-This ritual can get crowded with tourists, and become quite disrespectful when people use the flash and get too close to the monks, so head down to the eastern part of Sakkaline Rd where there are less tourists and you can watch from afar.
+Yes, that’s right… 6:00am – this is the time when the monks receive their morning alms and you can witness the local businesses providing offerings to them.
+This ritual can get crowded with tourists, and become quite disrespectful when people use the flash and get too close to the monks, so head down to the eastern part of Sakkaline Rd where there are fewer tourists and you can watch from afar.

 Take a stroll along the river up towards Wat Siphoutthabath.
 Walk down towards the Bamboo Bridge and watch as the monks cross over to the other side.
 Admire the colonial architecture that lines the streets until you arrive at KopNoi café for some breakfast.

 Spend an hour relaxing upstairs at KopNoi, a café/art gallery/fair trade shop that works closely with artisans, villages, non-governmental organisations and non-profit producers in the community.
 Try the homemade peanut butter with toast, they also make the most delicious hot chocolates.